 Reliance on Third Parties Third-party suppliers provide important elements to our solutions.
-In most cases, there are a number of vendors producing the parts and components that we utilize.
+In most cases, there are a number of vendors providing the services and producing the parts and components that we utilize.
 However, there are some components that are purchased from single sources due to price, quality, technology or other reasons.
-For example, we depend on silicon computer chips and microprocessors from Intel Corporation and operating systems from Microsoft Corporation.
+For example, we depend on transaction processing services from Accenture, silicon computer chips and microprocessors from Intel Corporation, and operating systems from Microsoft Corporation.
 Certain parts and components used in the manufacture of our ATMs and the delivery of many of our Retail Store Automation solutions are also supplied by single sources.
 In addition, there are a number of key suppliers for our businesses who provide us with critical products for our solutions.
-If we were unable to purchase the necessary parts, components or products from a particular vendor and we had to find an alternative supplier, our new and existing product shipments and solutions deliveries could be delayed, impacting our business and operating results.
+If we were unable to purchase the necessary services, parts, components or products from a particular vendor and we had to find an alternative supplier, our new and existing product shipments and solutions deliveries could be delayed, impacting our business and operating results.